 Denmark is still internationally leading in green energy.
 We pride ourselves of global commitments to CO2 reduction, but increasingly, practice is lacking.
 The new 2025 Strategy for Tourism in Denmark fails to demonstrate a clear commitment to sustainable development, as the concept sits uneasy with a neoliberal government and industry alike.

-As Professor at the University of Southern Denmark you also teach in the European Masters of Tourism Management, a collaboration between three countries which was just awarded by the European Commission for its exemplary achievements.
+As Professor at the University of Southern Denmark you also teach in the European Master in Tourism Management, a collaboration between three countries which was just awarded by the European Commission for its exemplary achievements.
 How have you personally – and the university – benefited from being part of this program?